-Today I listened and watched with awe, to a DVD of my York Mills Collegiate Institute (1975) jazz band.
-I was 27 at the time.
-We were playing a lift I had done from Woody Herman’s “Giant Steps” album (yes it was vinyl) of Chick Corea’s “La Fiesta”.
-The arrangement was done by Tony Klatka, as I recall, and I thought it was so cool, I transcribed it and presented to the young guns at YMCI> They killed it.
-These were teenagers trying to sound like 25-30 year olds.
-And they did a fine, fine job.
-Actually a killer job.
-Piccolo: no problem.
-Soprano saxophone: no problem: key of E (and A) concert: no problem.
-Up tempo 3, no problem.
-They played the drawers off this thing.
-Names I remember: Gary Boigon (tenor sax and soloist), Doug Buchanan (fender rhodes), Harry Blount (piccolo and baritone saxophone), Cathy Erwin (flugelhorn and trumpet), Janice (Jan) Dique (trumpet), Tom Cross (alto saxophone) John Johnson (alto saxophone and soprano solo), Steve Dick (drums), Marilyn Zeldin (trumpet).
+Today, I viewed a 1975 video of the jazz band at York Mills Collegiate Institute where I taught from 1973-1979.
+I was 27 at the time of the performance on the video.
+They were playing Chick Corea’s “La Fiesta” arranged by trumpeter, Tony Klatka which was featured on Woody Herman’s “Giant Steps” album (yes it was vinyl) .
+The arrangement was so cool, I transcribed it and then presented it to the young guns at YMCI.
+They killed it!!
+These amazing teenagers sounded like 25-30 year olds.
+Piccolo?
+No problem.
+Soprano saxophone?
+No problem.
+Key of E (and A) concert?
+No problem.
+Up tempo 3?
+No problem.
+Names I remember from that band: Gary Boigon (tenor sax and soloist), Doug Buchanan (fender rhodes), Harry Blount (piccolo and baritone saxophone), Cathy Erwin (flugelhorn and trumpet), Janice (Jan) Dique (trumpet), Tom Cross (alto saxophone), John Johnson (alto saxophone and soprano solo), Steve Dick (drums), Marilyn Zeldin (trumpet).
 And then my memory fails.
 It was 40 years ago.
-In the event that anyone reads this blog and can add names, please drop me a line at firstname.lastname@example.org.
+In the event that anyone reads this blog and can add names, please drop me a line at email@example.com.

-Thanks to Sheila Anderson-Massé, I can add a few more names to those listed above:
+Thanks to Sheila Anderson-Massé, I can now add more names to those listed above:

 trumpets: Richard Haberman, Joe Lin